UniversalDependencies/UD_Western_Armenian-ArmTDP/README.md

 # Summary

-A Universal Dependencies treebank for Western Armenian developed for UD originally by the ArmTDP team led by Marat M. Yavrumyan at the Yerevan State University.
+A Universal Dependencies treebank for Western Armenian was developed for UD originally by the ArmTDP team led by Marat M. Yavrumyan at the Yerevan State University.

 # Introduction

-The UD_Western_Armenian-ArmTDP treebank is based on the Western Armenian section of the Հայերէնի Ծառադարան dataset (ArmTDP v2.0), a broad-coverage corpus of general Modern Standard Armenian covering numerous genres.
-The treebank consists of 6656 sentences (~124K tokens).
+The UD_Western_Armenian-ArmTDP treebank is based on the Western Armenian part of the Հայերէնի Ծառադարան (ArmTDP v2.0) - a representative corpus of written Modern Standard Armenian covering a wide range of genres.
+The treebank consists of 6656 sentences (~122K tokens).

-The annotation scheme was developed in accordance with the UD guidelines.
+The annotation scheme was developed under the UD guidelines.
 The original data was manually annotated by the ArmTDP team.
-The tokenization and POS-tagging process was carried out through alternating steps of glossary-based automatic scripting and manual revision.
-The treebank is so far the only manual verified corpus of Western Armenian, supplied with comprehensive morphological and syntactic annotation in the form of a complete dependency tree provided for every sentence.
+The tokenization and POS-tagging process involved alternating glossary-based automatic scripting and manual revision steps.
+The treebank is the only manually verified corpus of Western Armenian, supplied with comprehensive morphological and syntactic annotation in the form of a complete dependency tree for every sentence.

 # Acknowledgments